Definitely Not Surcharging: How to Properly Offer a Cash Discount

 Is This a Good Idea?

 The jury is out on this question.
 Some businesses that implement a cash discount program experience a backlash much like those who start surcharging.
-After all, for the consumer the overall effect is the same – customers who pay via credit card have a higher grand total on their receipt than customers who buy the exact same things but pay with cash.
-We’re in the process of conducting a survey on surcharging attitudes right now – stay tuned for our results in the next few months.
-At the end of the day it’s up to you to weigh the costs and benefits of a cash discount program.
+After all, for the consumer, the overall effect is the same – customers who pay via credit card have a higher grand total on their receipt than customers who buy the exact same things but pay with cash.
+At the end of the day, it’s up to you to weigh the costs and benefits of a cash discount program.
 We suggest informally polling your customers if you’re concerned about their reactions.

 OK, How Do I Do This?

-If you’d like to get started with cash discounting, 360 Payments would be happy to help.
+If cash discounting isn’t right for you, check out 360 Payments Compliant surcharging program.
+Or, if you’d like more info on Daily Discounting with Cash Discounting, 360 Payments would be happy to help.
 Give us a call at 1-855-360-0360 or drop us a line on our website.
 We’d love to show you how we help customers streamline their credit card processing and lower their fees every day.